 Charlotte has successfully mediated cases involving a wide range of workplace issues:

-extended periods of sickness with work relationship conflict cited as a contributing factor to illness
+extended periods of sickness with conflict at work cited as contributing to illness

-change in status of working relationship with a colleague being promoted and becoming line manager
+change in status of working relationship between colleagues

 improving work performance